In 2017, Americans spent almost $70 billion on their pets.

 Antioxidants can fight these free radicals.
 And there are many different foods you can add to boost the antioxidants in your dog’s diet.

-brain, heart, joint andeye health.
-Green lippedmussels.
-These are full of omega-3 fatty acids and minerals, vitamins, amino acids andenzymes.
+- Green-lipped mussels.
+These are full of omega-3 fatty acids and minerals, vitamins, amino acids and enzymes.
 They’re also packed with antioxidants.
 They’re also a natural source of glycosaminoglycans (GAGS), which are the main components of cartilage and synovial fluid found in the joints, so they support joint health as well.

 Good And Bad?